Revizor: Testing Black-box CPUs against Speculation Contracts: Design and Implementation

+\myparagraph{Setting the microarchitectural context} We cannot directly control the microarchitectural context before the test execution (\chref{meth-nondeterminism}).
+To deal with this, we develop a technique called \term{priming}, where we collect traces for a large number of pseudorandom inputs (\subsecref{des-input}) to the same test case \emph{in a sequence}.
+In this way, execution with one input effectively sets the microarchitectural context for the next input.
+This enables collection of hardware traces with predictors primed in diverse but deterministic fashion, which is key to obtaining traces that are stable enough for equality checks.

+Yet priming may result in undesirable artifacts.
+For this, recall that \method{} searches for inputs $\archstate{}_1$ and $\archstate{}_2$ from the same input class, but with divergent hardware traces:

+Due to priming, however, the contexts for each input is different, and the actual equality check is:

+Therefore, the divergence of traces could be caused by differences in the microarchitectural contexts $\microstate{}_1$ and $\microstate{}_2$.
+For example, earlier inputs can train branch predictors in a way that would prevent speculation for the latter inputs.

-To verify that the divergence was caused by the information leakage and not by the difference in the microarchitectural context, we test $\archstate{}_1$ with the context $\microstate{}_2$ and vice versa.
-That is, we test if the following holds:
+To filter such cases and verify that the divergence is caused by inputs and by contexts, we swap $\archstate{}_1$ and $\archstate{}_2$ in the priming sequence, which enables us to test $\archstate{}_1$ with the context $\microstate{}_2$ and vice versa.
+That is, we test the following: